ingo/ingo.github.io/_recipes/tabouli.md

 vegan: "\u2713"
 ---

-Infused with a hint of Lebanese 7-Spice that truly elevates.
 This recipe for authentic Lebanese Tabouli is a family treasure, passed down from a Lebanese family friend, Nadia, to my Finnish mother, Lea.
 It was a staple in our household and has remained a favorite dish of mine.
 The unique blend of parsley, tomatoes, scallions, mint, bulgar wheat (or quinoa), lemon, olive oil, salt, and Lebanese 7-spice creates a dish that is both nourishing and full of flavor.

 ### Ingredients